drewlesueur/littlescript/README.md

 4. Standard library
 4. Possibly parens for nesting
 5. Reevaluate what should go in the first pass, and what should go in the second pass
+6. Right now functions are just integers.
+Allow an optional `[int, my_scope]` array for functions
 6. Be cautious about adding too much